rockiger/akiee/backlog.md

 # Akiee
-## TODO As a user I want to change the state of a task with a simple action, that I can easyly check my task without switching to the editor and breaking my flow.

-- [X] Change the color of the task to according to it's state -- [X] User the right colors for changed taskstates from bootstrap as with panel titles
-- [X] Change the state of the task in the table row
-- [X] Change the state of the task in editor

 ## TODO As a task planner I want to add TODO/DONE via shortcut, to easily decide wich headings/list-items are tasks and in which state they are.